 But who is this former Atlanta debutante who gave up riches for hardship, who gave up security to become a penniless single mom with an assault rifle pointed at her bed?

-Undercover Debutante is a memoir about Laws’s young adult years in Los Angeles.
+Undercover Debutante is an award-winning memoir about Laws’s young adult years in Los Angeles.
 Her adoptive dad was the Captain Hook of her existence, always ready to take a verbal swipe at her.
 Laws searched for her birth parents and learned that the dark world of devil worship had touched her family tree.
 She worked as a maid, go-go dancer, and private eye.
 She was held at gunpoint by one man and almost killed by another.
 She faced romantic heartbreak and sexual infidelity, dating an “unindicted co-conspirator” and a clinically insane psychologist.
 She even had a crush on a dead guy.

 There were celebrity adventures as well.
 She crashed star-studded award shows and private parties.
 She finagled past Secret Service.
 More than once.
 She interviewed the president and went on the worst date of her life with a well-known sex symbol who later died from drug abuse.